Frequently Asked Questions

 Questions about the Application Process

-Applications for Spring 2025 closed on Friday, January 10, 2025.
+Applications for Spring 2026 will be accepted until Friday, October 24, 2026 at 12:00 PM CDT.
 Finalists will be invited for virtual interviews with Change Collective staff.
-Our next application will launch in summer 2025 to begin fall 2025.

 Absolutely!
 We have limited spots available for this round but will be growing in the future.